Los Angeles Child Custody Lawyer

 Whether you are seeking joint custody, sole custody, or modifications to an existing custody arrangement, mediation can provide a more amicable and efficient resolution for your child custody and visitation case.
 During mediation, both parties work collaboratively to draft mutually acceptable parenting schedules and resolve common challenges such as holiday arrangements or unique living conditions without exposing children to contentious court hearings.
 This process often includes role-playing negotiation techniques and setting realistic expectations that ensure long-term compliance and satisfaction.

-Mediation for Child Custody Disputes
+Mediation For Child Custody Disputes

 When it comes to child custody disputes, litigation can be a stressful and costly process for all parties involved.
 At Law Offices of Korol & Velen, we offer mediation services to help parents reach amicable agreements regarding custody and visitation.
 Our experienced mediators can facilitate productive discussions and assist in finding solutions that prioritize the best interests of the children.